STEM

 Pathways Day of Immunology

-Day of Immunology is an annual event for 80 high school students hosted by Yale’s Department of Immunobiology in collaboration with Pathways to Science.
+Day of Immunology is an annual event for 100 Pathways high school students hosted by Yale’s Department of Immunobiology in collaboration with Pathways to Science.
 Through interactive workshops, students are introduced to exciting facets of immunology, including allergy, infection, the microbiome, and vaccines.
 Throughout these activities and lab tours, students also learn about local opportunities to get involved in immunology research and about diverse careers in the biomedical sciences.

 Pathways Discover Chemistry Day